-Providing each kid with about $50 of things they need is way more fulfilling than adding cheap plastic junk to my house.
+Providing each kid with about $50 of stuff they need is way more fulfilling than adding cheap plastic junk to my house.

-I wonder how we can spend that much money; I just can’t wrap my head around those numbers.
+I wonder how we can spend that much money because I just can’t wrap my head around those numbers.

 What I find amusing is that the named holiday shopping days like Black Friday and Cyber Monday are mere inventions.
 The National Retail Federation (NRF) created these days and then successfully convinced the media to latch on.
 It’s quite brilliant.

-I love seeing all the pros shoot their footage for the media:
+And I love watching all the pros shoot their footage for the media:

 Kids are stampeded.
 Profanities are shouted.
 Adults push and shove each other.
 Credit cards get worked out.
 It makes for great news.

-Because we need yet another named holiday shopping day we now have Grey Thursday, when retailers open their doors on Thanksgiving.
+Because we need yet another named holiday shopping day we now have Gray Thursday, when retailers open their doors on Thanksgiving.
 So the trend continues.

 To me, it seems amazingly easy to start a new shopping day to get people to buy more stuff.
 Here’s what you need to do: